josh-holder/josh-holder.github.io/_posts/2023-06-07-discrete-thrusters.md

 We're now ready to describe the mathematics of our problem in such a way that we can apply existing optimization techniques.
 First, we need to define the way that the system evolves over time, both with and without thruster firings.

+## Autonomous Dynamics

+We're interested in the 6-DOF problem, which means we need to define both how the spacecraft translates AND rotates in space, in 3 dimensions.

+For the translational dynamics, we assume a circular orbit, and we can thus use the blissfully simple [Clohessy Wiltshire equations](https://en.wikipedia.org/wiki/Clohessy%E2%80%93Wiltshire_equations) for relative motion in orbit.
+While the inclusion of orbital mechanics make them somewhat more complicated than a simple double integrator model, they still remain relatively workable.

+Attitude dynamics are another story, as anyone who has attempted to write a flight or robotics simulator no doubt understands.
+Rather than deal with the singularities associated with 3-dimensional representations of attitude (Euler angles, rodrigues parameters, etc.), I chose to use quaternions.
+(I like [this reference](https://vanhunteradams.com/Estimation/MUKF.html) for a quick review on attitude representations.)